Grow and Prosper

 The Discussion Paper(PDF, 3MB)

-This document is a draft that brings together ideas and concepts intended to spark conversation and generate debate.
-It contains elements which we will use to inform the Framework and the Action Plans.
+This document brings together ideas and concepts intended to spark conversation and generate debate.
+It contains elements which have been used to inform the Framework and the Action Plans.

-This Discussion Paper is designed to propose a series of economic development indicators, measures and benchmarks that Council can use to assess the broader economic health and wellbeing of the community in the form of the Grow and Prosper Corangamite Framework
+This Discussion Paper was designed to propose a series of economic development indicators, measures and benchmarks that Council can use to assess the broader economic health and wellbeing of the community in the form of the Grow and Prosper Corangamite Framework.

 The Framework